micro/clients/README.md

 Micro clients are multi-language clients for accessing Micro services.
-They make use of a Client api service which sits behind the micro api and serves a fix entrypoint for clients to access backend services.
+They make use of a Client api service which sits behind the micro api and serves a fix entrypoint for clients to access backend services at /client.

 ## Clients